 - Washable Acrylic paints in fall colors (We used yellow, orange, red, brown and green.)

 - Empty egg carton or paper plate to use as paint pallette

-Start with your brown crayon.
-Draw a tree trunk and branches in the center of your paper.
+Start your fall tree painting by using your brown crayon to draw a tree trunk and branches in the center of your paper.

-Use the Q-Tips to dab small amounts of paint onto the trees, creating brightly colored fall leaves.
+Use the Q Tips to dab small amounts of paint onto the tree branches, creating brightly colored fall leaves.

-You can add leaves to the ground below the tree, too.
+Be sure to add a few colorful leaves to the ground below the tree, too.

 (Unfortunately, school cafeterias do NOT have good lighting for pictures.)

 The fall tree paintings we did at Scouts turned out beautifully.